cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Simplified SWU Method {#simple-swu}

-The map2curve\_simple\_swu(alpha) implements a simplified version of Shallue-Woestijne-Ulas algorithm given by Brier et al. {{BCIMRT10}}.
+The map2curve\_simple\_swu(alpha) implements a simplified version of Shallue-van de Woestijne-Ulas algorithm given by Brier et al. {{BCIMRT10}}.

 Preconditions: A Weierstrass curve over F such that A!=0, B!=0, and p=3 (mod 4).